dapperAuteur/kys-rag/blog-posts/00-KYS RAG Intro to Step 003/02-KYS RAG Step 002.md

 ### **Weaknesses to Watch Out For**
 - **Limited Context**: SciBERT processes one question at a time, so it doesn’t “remember” past questions.
 We’ll address this in Step 3.
-- **Learning Curve**: New tools like FAISS might feel tricky at first, but practice makes perfect.
+- **Learning Curve**: It takes time to learn new tools like FAISS.
+It might feel challenging at first.
+That means we're learning.
+Don't give up.

 ---

-### **Celebrate Your Progress!**
+### **Celebrate Our Progress!**
-You’ve just built the brain of the Science Decoder Tool!
-You now have a backend that can:
+We built the brain of the Science Decoder Tool!
+Now we have a backend that can:
 - Answer questions using SciBERT.
 - Quickly search through indexed data with FAISS.

 ---

 ### **What’s Next?**
 In **Step 3**, we’ll tackle the database.
-You’ll learn to use MongoDB to store and manage the data for your tool.
+You’ll learn to use MongoDB to store and manage the data for our tool.
 Plus, we’ll connect MongoDB to our FAISS index to make the tool even more powerful.

 Get ready to take your project to the next level.
 See you in the next post!